 I realize this may seem oversimplified, especially if you’re in a mood right now.
 But trust the process.
 It will all work out and acting out won’t make the situation better.
 Instead, it pushes away people who care and love you.

 To talk about moodiness, please visit Coaching By Nina Rubin.
+Other posts you may like: Nighttime anxiety, He’s Really Doing His Best and Avalanche of Anxiety.

 Photo credit: Carlos Ayala Photography.
 Hurricane Sandy.